raoconnor/raoconnor.github.io/_posts/2025-01-27-cloud-cost-comparison.md

 The following use case is for predictable IaaS workloads, the sort we see in manufacturing.
 Using the following workloads as a baseline, I calculated the costs for an on-premises colocation facility with separate redundant fire rooms, as well as AWS, Azure, and GCP costs in North America

-- *358 Prod and Non prod Instances, 90 recover on demand instances in a seperate region, 370 Tb of Disk storage, 598 TB of Backup Storage*
+  *358 Prod and Non prod Instances, 90 recover on demand instances in a seperate region, 370 TB of Disk storage, 598 TB of Backup Storage*